 Candidates can submit an application to the DMD Advanced Standing for Foreign Trained Dentists Pathway as of August 15th.
 The application deadline is on September 15th.
 No application will be accepted after that date.

-To apply to through this pathway, you must fulfil the following requirements:
+To apply through this pathway, you must fulfill the following requirements:

 - Be a graduate of a non-accredited dental program

 - Be a recognized resident of Quebec, Canadian citizen or permanent resident of Canada

 - Must have successfully completed the Advanced Dental Admission Test (ADAT) between March 1st and August 31st, 2022.
 Please note that results from 2020 and 2021 will also be accepted.

 - Must have completed the CASPer Test.
 The last acceptable test date is August 30th, 2022.

 - Must demonstrate an adequate level of English proficiency (minimum required scores: TOEFL 90; IELTS (academic version) 6.5).
 Your official results must be sent electronically by the Test Centre by the deadline.
 Paper copies will not be accepted.

 All applicants to the Undergraduate Dental Programs at McGill University are required to complete an online assessment (CASPerTM) test prior to their application deadline.
 Completion of CASPer is mandatory in order to maintain admission eligibility.